Are you looking for the best gift ideas for photographers this Christmas? From Polaroid cameras to cute photobooks, check out these amazing gifts!

 If you’re looking for something really fun this Christmas then check out the insta360 Camera.
 This is a great way of taking 360 photos, and all you need to do is attach it to your phone.
 I find these types of photos work really well on Facebook and they’re a really unique way of showcasing a destination.

 Is this the ultimate boys toy this Christmas?
 Without a doubt.
 DJI have upgraded their flagship Mavic Pro to create the best portable drone on the market.
 The quality of the Hasslebled camera is a real step up on image quality and they’ve made improvements in the usability of the drone too.
 If doesn’t matter if you’re an amateur or a professional, nothing quite beats flying a drone and I would say they’re very affordable for the technology you get.
-When it comes to gift ideas for photographers, this has to be one of my favs.
+When it comes to gift ideas for photographers, this has to be one.

 This one is a Christmas classic.
 I was given the portable lens thermos mug for Christmas a couple of years ago.
 Surprisingly though I actually really like it and use it all the time.
 Obviously you get cheaper coffee if you bring your own mug and a few baristas have even commented on it, so even though its geeky, its kinda cool too.